ros2/demos/lifecycle/README.rst

           :alt: asciicast

-Alternatively, these three programs can be run together in the same terminal using the launch file (as of ROS 2 Bouncy):
+Alternatively, these three programs can be run together in the same terminal using the launch file:

 .. code-block:: bash

    ros2 launch lifecycle lifecycle_demo.launch.py

 If we look at the output of the ``lifecycle_talker``\ , we notice that nothing seems to happen.
-And this does make sense, since every node starts as ``unconfigured``.
+This makes sense, since every node starts as ``unconfigured``.
 The lifecycle_talker is not configured yet and in our example, no publishers and timers are created yet.
 The same behavior can be seen for the ``lifecycle_listener``\ , which is less surprising given that no publishers are available at this moment.
 The interesting part starts with the third terminal.